tractordev/wanix/fs/httpfs/SPEC.md

 - SHOULD support Change-Timestamp header for operation ordering
 - SHOULD support conditional requests
 - SHOULD validate metadata format
+- SHOULD support multipart directory streaming with `:` suffix
+- SHOULD support recursive multipart streaming with `...` suffix
+- MAY implement caching with stale-while-revalidate pattern
+- MAY send Cache-Control-TTL headers for cache guidance

 ### Client Requirements
 - MUST set `Content-Type: application/x-directory` for directory operations